oOo0oOo/lean-lsp-mcp/README.md

 [Github Repository](https://github.com/hanwenzhu/lean-premise-server) | [Arxiv Paper](https://arxiv.org/abs/2506.07477)

 A self-hosted version is [available](https://github.com/hanwenzhu/lean-premise-server) and encouraged.
-You can set an environment variable `LEAN_HAMMER_URL` (see Setup 3. for an example) to point to your self-hosted instance.
+You can set an environment variable `LEAN_HAMMER_URL` to point to your self-hosted instance.
 It defaults to `http://leanpremise.net`.

 Uses the first goal at a given line and column.
 Returns a list of relevant premises (theorems) that can be used to prove the goal.